pjotrp/once-only/README.md

 change (functional style!).
 This is very useful when running a range of jobs on a compute cluster or GRID.
 It may even be useful in the context of webservices.

-Basically you give once-only a command:
+You give once-only a command:

 ```sh
   once-only bowtie -t e_coli reads/e_coli_1000.fq e_coli.map